Singapore

 • Do your research: Have you done your research on the programme?
 You can use your research within your answers to improve the strength of your application by answering the following questions:

-• Expand on your point: If you state something which you feel is relevant and suitable for your application, expand on it and tell us more.
-If you feel being on this programme will help with your career or studies – tell us how and why!
+• Expand on your points: If you state something which you feel is relevant and suitable for your application, expand on it and tell us more.
+If you feel participating in this international opportunity will help with your career or studies – tell us how and why!
 If there is an activity that is of keen interest to you – give us your reasons as to why it is.
-Developing employability attributes is one of the impacts this programme will have on students, but we want to know which ones you want to develop and how this programme will impact those
+Developing employability attributes is one of the impacts this programme will have on students, but we want to know which ones you want to develop and how this programme will impact those.

-• Write at least 100 words: If you write only one or two sentences, your application will not be considered.
-Make sure you provide context and showcase your interests, motivations and personality when writing your application
+• Write at least 100 words: Make sure you provide context and showcase your interests, motivations and personality when writing your application.
+Make an effort - the panel can tell if you don't!

 Student advice